 The University and the Union jointly support the Student Academic Rep system and work together to ensure the representation of students at School, College and University-wide level.
 The Union takes responsibility for recruiting, training and supporting the Academic Reps through the Student Voice Team within the Union.
 The University, through the Centre for Education Support and Innovation, supports the embedding of the Academic Rep system within University Committees, and the appointment of Student Rep Coordinators within Schools.
 The University and the Union ensure that Academic Reps have access to relevant survey data, module evaluation results, Student Staff Panel minutes and Boards of Studies minutes to support their work.

 To help understand the needs of students, the University and the Union engage in regular informal dialogue and collect data from students and use it to improve the student experience.
 Examples of data used in this way include, but are not limited to: National Student Survey (NSS), Postgraduate Research Experience Survey (PRES), Postgraduate Taught Experience Survey (PTES), Welcome to Cardiff Survey, Module Evaluation, Speak Week, Student Staff Panel Minutes, Focus Groups and workshops.

 The Student View

 The Union provides the Student View on an annual basis to the University Council.
-The submission sets out the key issues, concerns of the student body and recommends potential projects and actions that the University might take to address them, including a balance of pastoral and academic priorities.
+The submission sets out the key issues, concerns of the student body and suggests potential projects and actions for the University, including a balance of pastoral and academic priorities.
 The submission also reports on progress made against the recommended actions in previous years.
 The University commits to providing a written response which is presented to Council for approval and details how it will address the submission’s recommendations.
 The jointly chaired Student View Steering group oversees progress and reports periodically to Council.
-The University and the Union commit to supporting these activities and to develop them as appropriate, making use of the University’s Student Survey Management Group.
+The University and the Union commit to supporting 6 these activities and to develop them as appropriate, making use of the University’s Student Survey Management Group.